ruffrick/jda-commands/README.md

 ```

 If no name is specified in the `@Command` annotation, the command name is parsed from the class name by removing the
-suffix `Command`.
+`Command` suffix.
 The `@BaseCommand` is used to create a single, top-level command.
 No additional name is required.

-To create more complex commands with subcommands and -groups, use the `@SubCommand` annotation instead of `@BaseCommand`
+To create more complex commands with subcommands and -groups, use the `@SubCommand` annotation instead of
-.
-As with the command name, subcommand names are parsed from the function name the annotation is attached to, unless a
+`@BaseCommand`.
+As with the command name, subcommand names are parsed from the function name the annotation is attached
-name is specified in the annotation.
-To group multiple subcommands in a group, specify the `group` parameter in the
+to, unless a name is specified in the annotation.
+To group multiple subcommands in a group, specify the `group`
-annotation.
+parameter in the annotation.

 ```kotlin
 @Command